Tucker's Daughter

-"Tucker's Daughter" is the debut single by Australian rock singer and guitarist, Ian Moss.
-It was released in November 1988 almost five years after his group, Cold Chisel, had disbanded for the first time.
-It is co-written by Moss and Don Walker (also from Cold Chisel).
+"Tucker's Daughter" is a song by Australian rock singer and guitarist Ian Moss.
+It was released as his debut solo single in November 1988, almost five years after his group, Cold Chisel, had disbanded for the first time.
+It was co-written by Moss and Don Walker (also from Cold Chisel).
 The song was the lead single from Moss' debut studio album, Matchbook (1989).